This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Start by browning the butter.
-Place the butter in a medium saucepan over medium heat and allow to melt completely.
-Once it’s melted, continue to stir constantly (it can burn quickly) for 5-8 minutes.
-It will start to bubble and foam then the milk solids will start to brown at the bottom of the pan and you’ll start to smell a nutty flavor.
-Once you see this, remove it from the heat and allow it to cool slightly then transfer it to the fridge to cool and firm a bit before you make the cookie dough.
+• Melt the butter in a medium saucepan over medium heat and allow.
+Cook, stirring constantly for 5-8 minutes.
+It will start to bubble and foam then the milk solids will start to smell nutty and turn a brown/amber color.
+Remove it immediately from the heat and transfer to a separate large bowl.

-• While it’s cooling, mix the oats, flour, baking soda and salt in a medium bowl and set aside.
+• Mix the oats, flour, baking soda and salt in a medium bowl.

-• Once chilled, preheat the oven to 350°F and line another large baking sheet with a silpat mat or parchment paper.
-Use 1/4 cup to scoop out the cookies and roll into a tall ball.
-This is a lot of cookie dough but they're thick and chewy cookies.
+• Preheat the oven to 350°F and line a large baking sheet with parchment paper.
+Use a large cookie scoop or scant 1/4 cup to scoop out the cookies and roll into a ball.

 Last step!
 If you make this, please leave a review letting us know how it was!